NLV e-commerce company adding jobs, expanding during pandemic

 Staying in to prevent the spread of the coronavirus has spurred many to shop online – in turn creating hundreds of local jobs in the e-commerce industry.

+Staying in to prevent the spread of the novel coronavirus has spurred many to shop online, in turn creating hundreds of local jobs in the e-commerce industry.

-Ruby Has, a packing and delivery company in North Las Vegas, is doing so well, it has built a new 375,000-square-foot facility and plans on adding 200 jobs to its current 150 workforce.
-Online shopping has increased since the start of the pandemic and many of those customers may be new online shoppers, according to Esther Kestenbaum, president and chief operating officer.
+Ruby Has, a packing and delivery company in North Las Vegas, is doing so well that it built a new 375,000-square-foot facility and plans on adding 200 jobs to its current 150-person workforce.
+Online shopping has increased since the start of the pandemic, and many of those customers may be new online shoppers, according to Esther Kestenbaum, president and chief operating officer.

-“COVID(-19) compressed a decade’s worth of adaptation into five months,” Kestenbaum said, noting many customers shop online because brick and mortar stores have been closed and they want to avoid the chance of contracting the coronavirus.
-“Every day is Cyber Monday, the entire country is at home shopping online,” Kestenbaum said.
+“COVID(-19) compressed a decade’s worth of adaptation into five months,” Kestenbaum said, noting that many customers shop online because brick-and-mortar stores have been closed and they want to avoid the chance of contracting the disease.
+“Every day is Cyber Monday; the entire country is at home shopping online,” Kestenbaum said.

-While retail sales have decreased by about $18 billion compared to the fourth quarter of 2019, online sales increased by 2.4 percent in the first quarter of 2020, according to a 2020 U.S. Census Bureau report.
-Compared to the same time last year, e-commerce sales have increased by 14.8 percent.
+While retail sales have decreased by about $18 billion from the fourth quarter of 2019, online sales increased by 2.4 percent in the first quarter of 2020, according to a 2020 U.S. Census Bureau report.
+Compared with the same time last year, e-commerce sales have increased by 14.8 percent.

-Gavan declined to specifically name the companies due to non-disclosure agreements.
-Ruby Has has also built a second 552,000-square-feet building, which will be leased out, according to Gavan.
+Gavan declined to specifically name the companies because of nondisclosure agreements.
+Ruby Has also built a second 552,000-square-feet building, which will be leased out, according to Gavan.

-Amazon created new jobs when the state was in Phase 1 of reopening, according to Gavan.
+Amazon created new jobs when the state was in Phase One of reopening, Gavan said.
 The company has 12 open jobs in North Las Vegas and 41 in the metro area, according to its website.

 “We’ve got several other companies that have increased employee count due to volume,” Gavan said.